MicrosoftDocs/win32/desktop-src/print/iprintoemuni3-getimplementedmethod.md

-﻿---
+---
-Description: 'The IPrintOemUni3::GetImplementedMethod method is used by Unidrv to determine which IPrintOemUni interface methods a rendering plug-in has implemented.' ms.assetid: 'a1de8e8f-eca1-4630-b689-585027184a08'
+Description: The IPrintOemUni3GetImplementedMethod method is used by Unidrv to determine which IPrintOemUni interface methods a rendering plug-in has implemented. ms.assetid: a1de8e8f-eca1-4630-b689-585027184a08
-title: 'IPrintOemUni3::GetImplementedMethod method'
+title: IPrintOemUni3GetImplementedMethod method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintOemUni3::GetImplementedMethod method